BDGuevara/BDGuevara/README.md

       mobile: ["Android"]
    },
    currentOccupation: ["Development Engineer 2"],
-   challenge: ["I am working to be a better developer, learn to be a DJ/Producer and be happy with both facets"], }
+   challenge: ["I am working to be a better developer, learn to be a I am constantly learning to be a better developer and I am also interested in computer security, hacking and devops"], }
 ´´´